ISAITB/docs-tdl/source/constructs/index.rst

     @name~ no~ In case of ``request`` elements this name is the key to be used for the map entry to hold the provided data.
     @optionLabels~ no~ Used as the labels for the option values (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
 If provided the number of values needs to match the options.
 If not provided the option values are used.
     @options~ no~ Used to render a dropdown list by providing the option values to consider (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
+    @required~ no~ Whether or not this input is mandatory (by default "false").
+When set to "true" the relevant input control will appear as mandatory and the interaction will not be able to be completed unless a value is provided.
+Note that this flag can also be set as a :ref:`variable reference <test-case-referring-to-variables>`.
     @report~ no~ Whether or not this value will be included in the presentation of the test step's report (by default "true").
 When set to "false" the requested value will be stored in the test session context but not displayed in the step's report.
     @with~ no~ The ID of the actor this interaction refers to.
 If not specified this is taken from the ``interact`` parent element (which itself defaults to the test case's SUT actor).
 Within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.